Entertaining Ideas

 Pick Your Board & Bowls

-Consider the platter your blank canvas.
+Consider the serving platter or tray as your blank canvas.
 It can be a large tray, a wood cutting board or even a few small plates grouped together.
+If you’re trying to build your own charcuterie for a casual night in, consider using the Knock on Wood cutting board or the LX Collective Cheese Board as your base.
 We chose this captivating Global Tapestry serving piece as our starting point.
 The golden filigree design makes for quite the conversation piece as the food gets picked off bit by bit.
-Don’t forget to add a few bowls to separate your veggies, olives and jam.
-(Hint: our Platform Marble Bowl Set is easy to add to your spread.)
+Don’t forget to add a few bowls to separate your veggies, crackers, olives and jam.
+(Hint: our LX Collective Tray with 3 Dip Bowls is easy to add to your spread.)

 Choose Your Cheese